bentonam/fakeit-examples/flight-data/docs/n1ql/queries/users.md

 ]
 ```

-We know that each of our users has a primary phone, we need to be able to return just that address.
+We know that each of our users has a primary phone, we need to be able to return just that phone.

 ##### Query